GasFurr/ProtogensNumberGame/README.md

 > It's just a tiny CLI game written in ZIG.

 This game is UNIX-only.
 I have no plans on making it cross-platform.

-## Roadmap

-1. Cryptographically safe random generation
-2. Input handling (parsing numbers)
-3. Win conditions.
-Simple winning screen.
-4. File handling (ascii-art, scores saving)
-5. Welcome screen, main menu, difficulties.
-6. Win screen.
+It is decorated and just cool.
+Try it yourself.
+Screenshots:

 ## Be cool